zenny/SD-Perimeter/README.md

 # poorManSDP

 This project is focused on providing a set of scripts that can be used to create a Software Defined Perimeter using open source tools readily available in common Linux distributions.
+The techniques implemented here are heavily influenced by Google's <a href="https://www.beyondcorp.com/">BeyonCorp</a> and the Cloud Security Alliance model of <a href="https://cloudsecurityalliance.org/group/software-defined-perimeter/#_overview">Software Defined Perimeter</a>.

 Tools: